CodingTrain/website-archive/_CodingChallenges/163-bezier.md

     time: "0:00"
   - title: "Explain!
 What is the bezier() function?"
     time: "1:03"
   - title: "Explain!
-The difference between linear, quadratic, and cubic bezier curves?"d
+The difference between linear, quadratic, and cubic bezier curves?"
     time: "2:02"
   - title: "Explain!
 What is a control point?"
     time: "2:34"